Phorusrhacidae: Extinction

 During the Miocene and early Pliocene epochs, there was an increase in the phorusrhacid population size in South America, suggesting that, in that time frame, the various species flourished as predators in the savanna environment.

 With the emergence of the Isthmus of Panama 2.7 million years ago, carnivorous dogs, bears, and cats from North America were able to cross into South America, increasing competition.
 (They had been preceded by procyonids as early as 7.3 million years ago.)
-The population of phorusrhacids declined thereafter according to older hypotheses, suggesting that competition with newly arrived predators was a major contributor to their extinction.
+Traditionally, workers assumed that population of phorusrhacids declined thereafter and suggested that competition with newly arrived predators was a major contributor to their extinction.
 Similar ideas have been considered for sparassodonts and for South America's terrestrial sebecid crocodilians.